a2stuff/a2d/res/notes/testplan.md

 * In each field, type a control character that is not an alias for an arrow/Tab/Return/Escape, e.g. Control+D. Verify that it is ignored.
 * In each pathname field, type a non-path character (i.e. anything other A-Za-z0-9/.).
 Verify that it is ignored.
 * In the Shortcuts > Add/Edit a Shortcut... name field, type a non-path, non-control character.
 Verify that it is accepted.
+* Click a file in the list.
+Move the IP into an earlier part of the filename (e.g. "/VO|L/FILE").
+Click on another file.
+Verify that the path is updated correctly.
+Repeat with other mean of changing the selected file: Up, Down, Apple+Up, Apple+Down, and holding Apple while typing a filename.
+* Click a folder in the list.
+Edit the path shown.
+Click Open.
+Verify that the selected folder opens and that the path is updated correctly.

 # Text Input Fields